OctopusDeploy/blog/blog/2020-06/cloud-hybrid-saas-or-vm/index.md

  - DevOps
 ---

-Once you've decided to move to cloud infrastructure, a common query at Octopus is whether to move to Octopus Server on a virtual machine or to use Octopus Cloud.
+When considering moving Octopus to cloud infrastructure, a common question we receive is whether to move to Octopus Server on a virtual machine or to use Octopus Cloud.

 We're going to take a look at the reasons why you might choose one or the other.
-Key considerations will most likely be cost and security, but alongside this, attention should also be given to how you'll use Octopus.
+Key considerations will most likely be cost and security, but attention should also be given to how you'll use Octopus.
 The information in this post will help you in your deliberations.

 :::hint